What is Spyhunter?

-|Threat Type||Ransomware, Crypto Virus, Files locker|
+|Threat Type||Ransomware, Crypto Virus, Files locker.|

 |Encrypted Files Extension||.spyhunter|

-|Ransom Demanding Message||$HOWDECRYPT$.txt text file|
+|Ransom Demanding Message||$HOWDECRYPT$.txt text file.|

 |Cyber Criminal Contactemail@example.com|

-|Rogue Process Name||SpyHunter product|
+|Rogue Process Name||SpyHunter product.|

 |Antivirus detections||Avast (Win32:Malware-gen), BitDefender (Gen:Variant.Ulise.32528), ESET-NOD32 (A Variant Of Win32/Injector.DSVO), Kaspersky (Trojan-Ransom.Win32.Crypmod.acal), Full list of detections on VirusTotal|

-|Symptoms||Can't open files stored on your computer, previously functional files now have a different extension, for example my.docx.locked.
-A ransom demanding message is displayed on your desktop.
-Cyber criminals are asking to pay a ransom (usually in bitcoins) to unlock your files.|
+|Symptoms||Cannot open files stored on your computer, previously functional files now have a different extension (for example, my.docx.locked).
+A ransom demand message is displayed on your desktop.
+Cyber criminals demand a ransom payment (usually in bitcoins) to unlock your files.|

-|Additional Information||This ransomware goes by the name of a legitimate anti-spyware suite called SpyHunter with an intention of affecting its reputation in a bad way.|
+|Additional Information||This ransomware uses the name of a legitimate anti-spyware suite called SpyHunter - this is with the intention of adversely affecting its reputation.|

 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads.|

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
-Additional password stealing trojans and malware infections can be installed together with a ransomware infection.|
+Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

 How to protect yourself from ransomware infections?

-Text presented in Spyhunter ransomware's text file "$HOWDECRYPT$.txt":
+Text presented in Spyhunter ransomware text file "$HOWDECRYPT$.txt":